GuilleX7/GuilleX7.github.io/index.md

 ## Welcome!

 ### About me
 Hello everybody!
 My name is Guillermo; nice to meet you.
-I was born in Spain and got a bachelor’s degree in Computer Engineering with a minor in Software Engineering from the University of Seville.
-I’m currently working at Acronis as a Software Developer.
+I was born in Spain and got a bachelor’s degree in Computer Software Engineering from the University of Seville.
+I’m currently working at Acronis as a Senior Software Developer.

 Some of my hobbies are music, which I’m passionate about, history and other fields in engineering (in fact, any area of science will do for me).
 I also like reading Wikipedia as much as possible, sports (callisthenics especially), languages or video games.